 1.Know What You Need Before You Need It

 Two reasons this is important: 1st – if you don’t know what you need how will you be able to explain it to a supplier?
-When we know what we need and want we are better prepared to explain those needs accordingly while setting expectations for what a successful partnership and outcome looks like.
-This minimizing miscommunication and opportunity for expectations falling through.
-2nd - Waiting till the last minute to find suppliers can lead to decisions being made which may get you out of a jam in the moment but lead to larger problems down the road.
+When we know what we need and therefore want we're better prepared to explain those needs while setting expectations for what a successful partnership and outcome looks like.
+This minimizes miscommunication and opportunity for expectations falling through.
+2nd - Waiting till the last minute to find suppliers often leads to decisions being made which may get you out of a momentary jam but leads to larger problems down the road.
 For this reason it’s vital you are proactive in establishing relationships with vendors and suppliers.

 2.Establish Minimum Expectations for Vetting Suppliers

-Establishing minimum expectations means that you will vet all potential suppliers with the same list of needs and expectations.
+Establishing minimum expectations means that you will vet all potential suppliers with the same list of needs, criteria and expectations.
 This will help to create an even playing field when vetting suppliers and their capabilities.
 Similar to #1, when you know what you want and have created a way to gather information which allows you to do equal comparisons your chance of making the right decision increases dramatically.
-If need be create a checklist to holding yourself accountable to making the right decisions.
+If need to create a checklist to hold yourself accountable to making the right decisions then by all means do so.

 5.Outreach and Selection

 When speaking for the first time with a potential new supplier try to connect with the people you will actually be working with, not just the company’s sales person.
 This is important because once the relationship is established the majority of your time won’t be spent with their sales people rather those delivering the service or product.
 What is their communication like?
 Do they respond quickly and address mistakes immediately?
 What is their customer retention rate?
 Find out how long their employees have been with the company too.
 If the company suffers from consistent turnover that should be a big red flag as you will likely have to be much more involved with this supplier helping coach and direct new employees to ensure the work is done properly.
+You don't want to be in a situation where you're training your suppliers new employees just so they can turn around and bill you for it.
 Also, where are you in the pecking order of the level of importance to the supplier?
 Don’t be fooled, not all clients are treated equal, even if they tell you otherwise.
 When you know where you stand it is easier to build a relationship based on realistic expectations.
 In the end, supplier selection should come down to three things, in ranked order:

 At the end of the day it doesn’t matter how affordable or cost effective a supplier is, or how nice they are as people.
 If they can’t perform, and do so consistently, the other two don’t matter.
 I’ve also found that paying a bit more for the right service and relationship often times is worth the investment it in the long run.